LucidtechAI/cradl-integrations/PowerAutomate/Readme.md

 ## Obtaining Credentials

-Log into Cradl AI, and in your *Flow* select either a Power Automate trigger or export and copy `Credentials` to the *Client Credentials* field.
+Log into Cradl AI, and in your *Agent* select either a Power Automate trigger or export and copy `Credentials` to the *Client Credentials* field.

 ## Getting Started

-This quick start guide aims to provide a basic overview how Cradl AI can be integrated in a Power Automate workflow.
+This quick start guide aims to provide a basic overview how Cradl AI can be integrated in a Power Automate Flow.
 Please refer to the [official documentation](https://docs.cradl.ai/) for up-to-date documentation.

-#### 1. Set up an Agent
+### 1. Set up an Agent

 *Cradl AI Agents* enables you to automate internal document processes in a simple, effective and unified way.
-It reduces the risk of using AI models in production since you can send uncertain documents to a *human-in-the-loop* when necessary.
+It reduces the risk of using AI Agents in production since you can send uncertain documents to a *human-in-the-loop* when necessary.
 By adjusting *confidence thresholds* of your agent, you can decide when a document should be sent to manual verification and when it's allowed to pass straight through.

 ### 2. Configure a Power Automate Trigger

-Open the workflow of your Cradl AI Agent, in the *Trigger* section, select *Power Automate* from the list of available integrations.
+Navigate to your Cradl AI Agent, in the *Trigger* section, select *Power Automate* from the list of available integrations.
 Create a new Flow in Power Automate, and select the action "Extract Data from Document" from Cradl AI.
 Open the dropdown menu for the parameter *Agent* and choose the Agent you just modified in Cradl AI.
 Make sure you have a Trigger in your Power Automate Flow that has a valid file as output.

 ### 3. Configure a Power Automate Export

-Open the workflow of your Cradl AI Agent, in the *Export* section, select *Power Automate* from the list of available integrations.
+navigate to your Cradl AI Agent, in the *Export* section, select *Power Automate* from the list of available integrations.
 Create a new Flow in Power Automate, and select the trigger "Extracted Data from Document" from Cradl AI.
 Open the dropdown menu for the parameter *Export Action* and choose the Action you just created in Cradl AI.